dpengineering/azure-maze/documentation/info.md

 - tracker-v2 is an attempt to add 3d-viewer in C, however it was not compatible and the tracker was moved to C++.
 - tracking-module is the original C tracker.

+Some of these testing files may be useful as standalone utilities.

 To compile, all C++ folders use CMake while C folders use Make.
 In C++ folders, make a folder called build, then run cmake .. and make from that folder.
 In C folders, run make in the directory with the Makefile.

 ### Files of interest ###